Verteego/vds-doc/installation.rst

 You'll need to have Ansible running on your local machine to manage the automatic installation process for you.

-**N.B:**
+**Please note that in the following installation instructions we use 2 placeholders for local directories: VDS_ROOT and SSH_ROOT.
+Just replace them with the correct directories from your system.**

-- $VDS_ROOT : directory where verteego data suite is cloned
+- VDS_ROOT : directory where Verteego Data Suite will be cloned
-- $.SSH_ROOT : current user .ssh directory path
+- SSH_ROOT : current user's .ssh directory path

-1. Clone Verteego data suite
+1. Clone Verteego Data Suite
 """"""""""""""""""""""""""""
+Clone the following repository to your local machine (NOT the remote server where you want to install Verteego DS, we'll precise this later).
 - git clone git@bitbucket.org:verteegois/dss.git

 2. Install Ansible
 """"""""""""""""""
+We'll use Ansible to deploy Verteego DS.
+If you don't have it yet, please install Ansible on your local machine.

 **Linux**